membranes/iac/src/instances/README.md

 In brief:

 * A definition.json encodes the template details for EC2 (Elastic Cloud Compute) instance launching.
-* The directive `aws ec2 create-launch-template --cli-input-json file://src/core/ec2/definition.json --region {region}` creates a template.
+* For example, the directive `aws ec2 create-launch-template --cli-input-json file://src/instances/0002/define.json --region {region}` creates a template.
 * The template has an identification code, this code is embed in a launch.json.
      ```json
      {